tryton-vanmeer/tower-of-babel/README.md

 # dnf install meson
 ```

-## Language-specific Dependencies
+# Examples

+`<example>/README.md` details design of the example and what it should do when ran.

+# Running

-Check the README under each language directory for their dependencies and how to run the code.
+`HelloWorld/<language>/README.md` contains language-specific dependencies and instructions for how to build & run any example for that language.

-## Examples

-Refer to the `_design` directory for a list of examples this project implements and the description of how
-they should be implemented.